Preserve potatoes by using any of the following methods:

-So you’re in the grocery store being frugal and you notice that potatoes are on sale, but you know that if you buy too many – they will spoil before your household will eat all of them…
+Being frugal you notice that potatoes are on sale, but if you buy too many they will spoil before you can eat the all.
+What to do?

-Or, you are growing potatoes in your garden, and during harvest you have LOTS of them…
+Maybe you have grown potatoes in your garden and during harvest you have LOTS of them.
+What to do?

-If you don’t have your own root cellar and don’t want all those extra potatoes to spoil, here are a few ways to preserve them for long term food storage.
+If you don’t want all those extra potatoes to spoil, here are a few ways to preserve them for long term food storage.

-Note: Potatoes are one of the highest calorie-per-pound garden vegetables (about 400 calories per pound), and are a great choice for the ‘survival garden’ (among other things).
+Note: Potatoes are one of the highest calorie-per-pound garden vegetables (about 400 calories per pound), and are a great choice for the ‘survival garden’.

 1. Peel the potatoes.

 3. Blanch the potatoes (3 – 5 minutes.)

 Blanching: (scalding vegetables in boiling water).
 It stops enzyme actions which can cause loss of flavor, color and texture.
 Blanching cleans the surface of dirt and organisms, brightens the color and helps retard loss of vitamins.
 It also wilts or softens vegetables and makes them easier to pack.

 Use one gallon of water per pound of prepared vegetables.
 Bring the water to a boil.
 Then add the potatoes.
 Place a lid on the pot.